 With a Transit Planning Four All grant from the Community Transportation Association of America.
-CVRPC and our Transit Planning Partners and Users will work to develop an outline for what a rural paratransit service is and outreach to the potential users of this service on how it operates.
+CVRPC and our transit planning partners and users developed an outline for what a rural paratransit service is and engaged potential users of this service about how it operates.

-Goal – To build a more knowledgeable and informed transit ridership in the Central Vermont Region by engaging directly with existing public transit users and potential users of our rural transit system.
+Goal – Build a more knowledgeable and informed transit ridership in the Central Vermont Region by engaging directly with existing public transit users and potential users of our rural transit system.

 Why – Changes to the existing transit system have been proposed, including the addition of complementary ADA paratransit.
 This proposed paratransit service is both exciting and worrisome.
 While it had the potential to provide better service for transit users, it also will bring change and it is change that can be challenging for any of us.

 Who – We engaged directly with:

 - Older adults and people with disabilities who use public transit as well as those users who would take advantage of the paratransit service.